News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Read the introduction to writing plugins for compilation and configuration options if you haven’t done it yet.

-To start with a hello world for your first plugin you have to implement the plugin client interface by copying the example provided in the Go documentation
+To start with a hello world for your first plugin, you have to implement the plugin client interface by copying the example provided in the Go documentation

 Example: Building your first client plugin

-The easiest way to demonstrate how HTTP client plugins work is with a hello world plugin.
+The easiest way to demonstrate how HTTP client plugins work is with a Hello World plugin.
 So let’s start by creating a new Go project named krakend-client-example:

 mkdir krakend-client-example